 The Alzheimer’s Society is a national organisation providing information and local support services, research, training, campaigning and awareness raising.
 They believe passionately that life doesn’t end when dementia begins and are there for anyone affected by dementia, including family, carers and friends.

 We have supported different areas of the work of the Alzheimer’s Society in previous rounds of funding.
-This donation will be used to support Talking Point, Alzheimer’s Society’s online community facilitating peer support 24 hours a day, seven days a week to people affected by dementia.
-The Talking Point Community now has over 55,000 members worldwide, providing invaluable support and advice to each other.
+This donation was used used to support Talking Point, Alzheimer’s Society’s online community facilitating peer support 24 hours a day, seven days a week to people affected by dementia.
+The service helps to alleviate loneliness and provides a safe space that people can turn to.
+1.3 million people accessed Talking Point in 2018.

-As an example of the impact our funds will have: £2,000 covers the cost of running Talking Point for 4 days, or it could fund 45 expert Q&A sessions where members can ask trained professionals questions on difficult subjects such as dealing with incontinence, financial abuse or insomnia.
+Our funds contributed to the running of this service in 2018.
+As an example of the impact of these funds: £2,000 covers the cost of running Talking Point for 4 days, or funds 45 expert Q&A sessions where members can ask trained professionals questions on difficult subjects such as dealing with incontinence, financial abuse or insomnia.

 Bournemouth University is a Higher Education Corporation created by statute and is an exempt charity, and therefore is not required to register with the Charity Commission.
 Read more here.